gokulkrishna98/DeepRL_proj_website/README.md

 **Loss curves**
 <br/>![](./images/tdmpc_ll_discrete_loss_curves.jpeg)

+We see that the reward model trained poorly, we suspect the reason is that dataset creation through random exploration provides very poor baseline and making reward events sparse.
+From the video of inference on atari games, we can see that model does not perform well.

 #### LunarLander - continuous
 - <U>Implementation 1:</U> <B>With a LIFO replay-buffer with TD(0) and planning horizon of 5</B>